Federal Income Tax Withholding

 - No-Tax-Liability Exemption from Withholding

 An eligible employee may exclude his or her entire gross salary from federal and state income tax withholding by completing a Form W-4 (PDF Format, 100 KB)* certifying that he or she had no income tax liability for the preceding year and anticipates none for the current year.
-This claim must be renewed each calendar year by February 15, or the employee’s withholding status reverts to “single with zero allowances” on all earnings paid after February 15th or until the employee submits a new W-4 to the payroll department.
+This claim must be renewed each calendar year by February 15 or the employee’s withholding status reverts to “single with zero allowances” on all earnings paid after February 15th or until the employee submits a new W-4 to the payroll department.

 - Earned Income Credit Eligibility Notification

 The IRS requires employers to furnish employees who were employed at any time during the calendar year, and who did not have any income tax withheld during that year, with written notification that they may be eligible for the refundable earned income credit (EIC).
 SDSU Research Foundation satisfies this requirement by including the EIC notification, “Notice to Employee,” on the back of the IRS Form W-2.